AcademicsExtended CampusPsychedelic-Assisted Therapies Certificate

 Certificate in Psychedelic-Assisted Therapies

-The Certificate in Psychedelic-Assisted Therapies reflects a deep regard for justice, equity, diversity and inclusion across the program and curriculum.
-Through cultivating meaningful relationships with our Indigenous partners, and inviting authentic conversations with faculty from diverse communities, we seek to address the ongoing impacts of colonization and systems of oppression in the field of psychedelic-assisted therapy.
-Through collaborating with partners who share our values and our commitment to equity in the field of psychedelic care, our training embodies values that Naropa brings to all of our academic and non-degree curricular offerings.
+The Certificate in Psychedelic-Assisted Therapies is dedicated to justice, equity, diversity and inclusion across the program and curriculum.
+This commitment is demonstrated through the cultivation of meaningful relationships with Indigenous lineage carriers, through inviting authentic conversations with educators and participants from diverse communities, and through collaborating with partners who share our values and commitment to equity in the field of psychedelic care.

 Program Overview

-The 2023 Naropa University Certificate in Psychedelic-Assisted Therapies is an 8-month, 200-hour, non-degree certificate program that provides post-graduate level training for advanced professionals working in relevant therapeutic areas, including mental health counseling and psychology, medicine, chaplaincy and social work.
-Guided by distinguished Naropa faculty and leading experts in the field, trainees receive an in-depth education in essential aspects of psychedelic-assisted therapy, trauma-informed care, and spiritual integration.
-Program participants gain foundational competencies in MDMA, ketamine, and psilocybin therapies.
-Naropa’s dynamic contemplative-based training features a hybrid delivery of online and intensive retreat-based learning that is deeply rooted in ethics, psychedelic justice, and Indigenous reciprocity.
+The 2024 Naropa University Certificate in Psychedelic-Assisted Therapies is an 8-month, 150-hour, non-degree certificate program that provides postgraduate level training for advanced professionals working in relevant therapeutic areas, including mental health counseling and psychology, medicine, chaplaincy, and social work.
+Guided by distinguished Naropa faculty and leading experts in the field, participants receive an in-depth education in essential aspects of Psychedelic-Assisted Therapy, trauma-informed care, and spiritual integration.
+Program participants gain foundational clinical competencies in the practice of psychedelic-assisted therapy with ketamine and psilocybin, as well as an understanding of ceremonial plant medicine.
+Naropa’s dynamic contemplative-based training uniquely offers skill development in mindfulness practices essential for facilitators of psychedelic therapy.
+The program features a hybrid delivery of online and intensive retreat-based learning that is deeply rooted in ethics, psychedelic justice, and respect for the Indigenous roots of entheogenic medicine.

-Working with the Multidisciplinary Association for Psychedelic Studies Public Benefit Corporation (MAPS PBC), Naropa offers education intended to raise awareness about the therapeutic approach and treatment modality delivered in the MAPS-sponsored clinical trials, which are investigating MDMA-assisted therapy for PTSD.
-The MDMA-assisted therapy curriculum incorporated into Naropa’s certificate includes online asynchronous coursework and a week-long live educational retreat delivered by MDMA-assisted therapy instructors.
+In collaboration with Lykos Therapeutics (formerly MAPS PBC), Naropa optionally offers additional education intended to raise awareness about the therapeutic approach and treatment modality delivered in the Lykos Therapeutics-sponsored clinical trials, which are investigating MDMA-assisted therapy for PTSD.
+Beginning in 2024, this portion of the certificate is optional and available only to those who meet the Lykos Therapeutics MDMA-Assisted Therapy Education Program eligibility criteria.
+The MDMA-assisted therapy curriculum incorporated into Naropa’s certificate includes online asynchronous coursework and a live educational event delivered by MDMA-assisted therapy educators.

 What Makes Us Unique?